How do you verify your SOC 2 auditor is a real CPA?

 Sources

-2. CPAverify is NASBA's free, single-source national database of licensed CPAs and CPA firms, populated directly by state boards of accountancy and searchable by name, license number, and jurisdiction.
+2. CPAverify is NASBA's free national database of licensed CPAs and CPA firms, populated directly by state boards of accountancy.

-4. The AICPA Peer Review Public File lets the public search firms by name, number, city, or state and view their enrollment status and accepted peer review documents.
+4. The AICPA Peer Review Public File lets anyone search firms and view enrollment status and accepted peer review documents.